 1. Release at least 3 episodes on launch day

 If you haven’t launched your podcast yet, create three episodes before you release.
 Online business coach Pat Flynn recommends posting three to five episodes at launch so new listeners can binge a bit.
 “I actually received negative reviews from people who had listened to the first episode and were upset that there was only one,” he says.

 If you don’t have a few episodes for new listeners to explore, there’s a good chance they won’t become invested and will probably forget about you.

-A podcast aggregator – called a podcatcher – is just an app that plays podcasts.
+A podcast aggregator, called a podcatcher, is an app that plays podcasts.
 The most well known podcatcher is Apple Podcasts, the default podcast app that comes with iOS.
-But there are plenty more, including…
+But there are plenty more, including:

 Check out your full guide on the top podcast directors where you should submit your show.

-When you create a page, make sure you optimize it around a keyword people search for to find that kind of content.
+When you create a page, make sure it’s optimized around a keyword people search for to find that kind of content.
 Put that keyword in the following places:

 - At the beginning and end of the content

 - In the page’s meta description